 Your dental professional may be the first to notice an area of gum recession while examining your teeth.
 It's one more reason to be diligent about scheduling your regular examination and cleaning appointments.
 If you grind your teeth at night, ask your dentist about a mouthguard to help break the habit and discuss tooth-straightening options for any misaligned teeth.
 Ultimately, keeping watch for the early signs of gum disease will help you catch the infection before it requires professional care.
 Early symptoms include swollen gums that bleed easily and persistent bad breath.

 Preventing gum recession is much easier and less costly than treatment for receding gums.
-So, if you've lacked a home care routine or missed a recent dental appointment, it's time to get going!
-And call your dentist at the first sign of periodontal trouble.
-If you receive a gum recession diagnosis and are afraid of gum graft pain, don't feel bad.
-Have a conversation with your dentist about how they will mitigate your pain during and after surgery.
-Having a plan and being confident in your healthier and more attractive post-surgery smile will help this procedure go smoothly!
+So, if you've lacked a home care routine or missed a recent dental appointment, it's time to get back on track!
+Remember to call your dentist at the first sign of periodontal trouble.
+If you receive a gum recession diagnosis and are afraid of gum graft pain, don't let fear deter you.
+Have a conversation with your dentist about how they will manage your pain during and after surgery.
+Having a plan will help this procedure go much more smoothly!